git-calvin/macos-setup/readme.md

 ***

-Alternative: If you don't want to install SpoofMac
+If you don't want to install SpoofMac, you can change MAC address manually using the following commands:

 Check existing MAC address: